Krystal (restaurant): Current business

 Krystal's product line centers on a square hamburger patty slider with a steamed bun, together with diced onions, pickle, and mustard, and collectively called a "Krystal".
 Small hot dogs called "pups" are also featured menu items.
 The chain has occasionally expanded its menu to include larger burgers, such as the "Big Angus Burger", a full-size hamburger made of 100% Angus beef.

 Krystal is known for a diverse breakfast menu, which includes a made-to-order country breakfast, meat and egg sandwiches, and biscuits, as well as other items.
 One particularly popular breakfast item is the Scrambler, which includes a layered stack of scrambled eggs, sausage, grits, and cheese served in a styrofoam cup.
 Other variations of the Scrambler also feature pancakes, sausage gravy, or southwestern-style spices.

 In 1998, Krystal introduced the Krystal Chik, a fried chicken breast filet slider served on the signature steamed square bun.
 Krystal Chiks are extremely popular, along with other chicken, chili, and dessert items.
 Krystal continues to focus on their core menu products, but is also in the process of redesigning and upgrading their stores to appeal to a mobile and multi-tasking audience.

 In the mid-2000s, Krystal tested a prototype for a new high-tech drive-in featuring individual television monitors for ordering and watching television (audio accessed via car stereo), and indoor and outdoor seating areas with multiple big-screen television monitors and free digital jukeboxes.

 On January 19, 2020, Krystal filed for Chapter 11 bankruptcy protection, citing "shifting consumer tastes and preferences, growth in labor and commodity costs, increased competition, and unfavorable lease terms" in the filing.
 Many restaurants abandoned in-room dining nearly two months later to combat the COVID-19 pandemic.

 On November 23, 2022, Krystal entered the Puerto Rico market.
+This location has since closed.

+In June 2026, Krystal expanded into the Northeastern United States with the signing of a franchise agreement with former New York Giants wide receiver Victor Cruz, opening a location in Union, New Jersey.